-Fastly provides image optimization support for common image formats: PNG, JPEG, GIF.
-The Fastly Image Optimization (Fastly IO) snippet inserts the VCL code to perform image optimization to speed up delivery of the product images included in your store.
+Based on your configuration settings, the Fastly Image Optimization (Fastly IO) snippet inserts the VCL code to perform image optimization to speed up delivery of the product images included in your store.
 There are three steps to configure the Fastly IO: Enable, Configure, and Verify.

 Enable Fastly IO

 You can enable Fastly image optimization (Fastly IO) from the Admin panel by uploading the Fastly IO VCL snippet.
 When you upload the VCL snippet, it provides the Fastly service with configuration instructions to process all images through image optimizers, using default configurations.

 - Install or upgrade to Fastly module version 1.2.62 or later

 - Configure Fastly Origin shield and backend

 Log in to your local Magento Admin panel as an administrator.